aniket-nath/aniket-nath.github.io/_portfolio/portfolio-5.md

 Some studies (Vainshtein, Samuel, 1992) suggest that the Lorent force due to rapidly growing small scale magnetic fields, can render the large-scale dynamo ineffective, producing only a negligible mean field, which in contradiction to what we actually have.

-Thus we study the effect of fountain flows in the $\alpha$ $\Omega$ dynamo, and see how it changes the usual scenario
+Thus we study the effect of fountain flows in the $\alpha$-$\Omega$ dynamo, and see how it changes the usual scenario.

 ### Methods